J-SMX/Project-code-snipits/Project Details.md

 - **Basic Protocol**: Correct handling of Paxos phases with concurrent ballots.
 - **Crash Fault Tolerance**: Proper behavior in the event of leader or follower failure.
 - **Distributed Operation**: Working correctly across multiple physical nodes.

-## Objective

-Demonstrate your understanding of **distributed agreement under failure**, and your ability to translate a foundational distributed algorithm into working, testable code using real-world tools.